REGnosys/rosetta-code-generators/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 * All public API methods **should be documented**.
-* We format the code using a version of the built-in Eclipse java formatter (allows for 120 characters line length), which can be imported in both Eclipse and IntelliJ IDEA and check the build with matcghing [checkstyle rules].
+* We format the code using a version of the built-in Eclipse java formatter (allows for 120 characters line length), which can be imported in both Eclipse and IntelliJ IDEA and check the build with matching [checkstyle rules].
 At the moment this does not fail the build, but only produces warning messages; this can change in future releases.

 [More information about forking]: https://help.github.com/articles/fork-a-repo